wearefrank/openforms2bpel/README.md

 # Local Development

-## Docusaurus
+## Local Development Docusaurus
+1. Navigate to "docusaurus" subfolder with `cd ./docusaurus`.
+2. Install dependencies with `npm install`.
+3. Serve Docusaurus webserver locally with `docusaurus start`.
+By default it is served at `http://localhost:3000/`.
-Styleguide and best practices can be found in `./docusaurus/docs/_README.md`
+4. Basic guide on how to use Docusaurus and a styleguide can be found at `./docusaurus/docs/_README.md`.

+#### Update Docusaurus dependencies
-Go to Docusaurus folder: `cd ./docusaurus`.
+1. Navigate to "docusaurus" subfolder with `cd ./docusaurus`.

-Install dependencie: `npm install`.

-Start development server: `docusaurus start`.
+2. Update dependencies with `npm i @docusaurus/core@latest @docusaurus/preset-classic@latest @docusaurus/module-type-aliases@latest @docusaurus/tsconfig@latest @docusaurus/types@latest`.